Tropical cyclones and climate change

-Climate change can affect tropical cyclones in a variety of ways: an intensification of rainfall and wind speed, a decrease in overall frequency, an increase in the frequency of very intense storms and a poleward extension of where the cyclones reach maximum intensity are among the possible consequences of human-induced climate change.
-Tropical cyclones use warm, moist air as their source of energy or "fuel".
+Climate change affects tropical cyclones in a variety of ways: an intensification of rainfall and wind speed, an increase in the frequency of very intense storms and a poleward extension of where the cyclones reach maximum intensity are among the consequences of human-induced climate change.
+Tropical cyclones use warm, moist air as their source of energy or fuel.
 As climate change is warming ocean temperatures, there is potentially more of this fuel available.

 Between 1979 and 2017, there was a global increase in the proportion of tropical cyclones of Category 3 and higher on the Saffir–Simpson scale.
-The trend was most clear in the North Atlantic and in the Southern Indian Ocean.
+The trend was most clear in the north Indian Ocean, North Atlantic and in the Southern Indian Ocean.
+In the north Indian Ocean, particularly the Arabian Sea, the frequency, duration, and intensity of cyclones have increased significantly.
+There has been a 52% increase in the number of cyclones in the Arabian Sea, while the number of very severe cyclones have increased by 150%, during 1982–2019.
+Meanwhile, the total duration of cyclones in the Arabian Sea has increased by 80% while that of very severe cyclones has increased by 260%.
 In the North Pacific, tropical cyclones have been moving poleward into colder waters and there was no increase in intensity over this period.
 With 2 C-change warming, a greater percentage (+13%) of tropical cyclones are expected to reach Category 4 and 5 strength.
 A 2019 study indicates that climate change has been driving the observed trend of rapid intensification of tropical cyclones in the Atlantic basin.
 Rapidly intensifying cyclones are hard to forecast and therefore pose additional risk to coastal communities.